 In fact, after a good night’s sleep, not only are you refreshed, but it has been proven that during sleep, your brain reviews the new information that you learned during the day.
 That’s why repeating words right before bedtime can be very effective.

 Now that you know how to learn vocabulary, it’s time to practice!
 Nothing helps your memory more than practice.
 Not only is it good for consolidating new knowledge, but it’s also a good way to stay motivated.
-That’s why in this blog we talk about activities that you can do to practice the language you’re learning:
+Practice based on what suits you best.
+But in any case, you’ll be ready to chat online, watch shows, listen to music, or read!

 Now you know all about how to learn vocabulary—and maybe you even learned something about how your brain works in the process!
 I hope that this article has helped you in your efforts to learn languages.